A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera from Canon.

 First, read the aperture value it lines up with the orange line on the apex of the lens barrel (which is at f/8 on the accompanying image), next look at the smaller aperture size etched on both sides of the orange line, and read off the distance measurement at the point where the aperture reading points to.

-It might take some time for you to figure this out, but once you had it, it will never go away ever again.
+It might take some time for you to figure this out, but once you have it, it will never go away ever again.

 Backlight Compensation